codesandbox/codesandbox-client/packages/homepage/content/changelog/2-5-0/index.md

 1. Thanks to [@xyc](https://github.com/xyc), the console now supports multiline commands and syntax highlighting
-2. We now support configuration files for Prettier, Babel, CodeSandbox and others
+2. We now support configuration files for Prettier, Babel, CodeSandbox, and others
 3. Added a UI for some configuration files, like sandbox.config.json, to make changing settings more intuitive